bryanbarone/BB1012/README.md

 ![Server config](https://raw.githubusercontent.com/bryanbarone/ReadmeImages/main/Server.png)

-Once the server has started, use your favorite browser to open the following url:
+Once the server has started, use your favorite browser to access the application from the following url:

 http://localhost:8080